nexssp/stack/README.md

 # @nexssp/stack

-Display stack in nice way.
+Display stack in nice way with colors and removes the very first line from stack.

 ## Installation